famoser/agnes/README.md

     # rollback hook
     # executed on the current instance before rolling back to the previous instance
     # revert migrations, invalidate cache, ...
-    # the path of the previous release is given in $PREVIOUS_RELEASE_PATH
+    # the path of the previous installation is given in $PREVIOUS_INSTALLATION_PATH
     rollback:
         hook: rollback
         commands: